 Film academy gifts a replacement of Hattie McDaniel's historic Oscar to Howard University

 The film academy, along with the Academy Museum of Motion Pictures, announced Tuesday that the replacement award will reside at the university's Chadwick A. Boseman College of Fine Arts.
-The Oscar will be presented in a ceremony titled “Hattie's Come Home” on Oct.
-1 on the Washington D.C. university campus.
+The Oscar will be presented in a ceremony titled “Hattie's Come Home” on Sunday, Oct.
+1, on the Washington, D.C., university campus.

 “Hattie McDaniel was a groundbreaking artist who changed the course of cinema and impacted generations of performers who followed her.
 We are thrilled to present a replacement of Hattie McDaniel’s Academy Award to Howard University,” said Jacqueline Stewart, Academy Museum president, and Bill Kramer, chief executive of the academy, in a joint statement.
 “This momentous occasion will celebrate Hattie McDaniel’s remarkable craft and historic win.”